IainJackson90/pp1-yoga/README.md

 - On Top of the landing page image is a animation that does a breathing effect trying to simulate a deep breath in and a long breath out.
-- the animation is on the bottom right on larger screen sizes and will move to the top left on smaller screen sizes
+- The animation is on the bottom right on larger screen sizes and will move to the top left on smaller screen sizes

 ![Cover text](./assets/docs/cover-text.png)